Bernhard-Winkelhake/nx-testframework/README.md

 ## Todos

-[-] Add new BoolAttribute 'isBuyPart' in starterpart
+[ ] Add new BoolAttribute 'isBuyPart' in starterpart
+[ ] Implement new Check for Buypart Option